How to Enjoy Yamanouchi in Winter

 In the center of Yamanouchi are its many onsen villages, the most famous of which are Shibu and Yudanaka Onsen.
 Yudanaka Onsen is centered around Yudanaka Station, while Shibu Onsen is farther up the hill on the way to Shiga Kogen.

 In Shibu Onsen, there are nine soto-yu hot spring baths (open from 6:00 to 22:00) that you can visit freely as a hotel guest in the area.
-In Yudanaka Onsen, you can hop around three different bathes of local inns using the Yumeguri Onsen Tegata pass (1,200 yen for day guests, 600 yen for overnighters).
+In Yudanaka Onsen, you can hop around three different bathes of local inns using the Yumeguri Onsen Tegata pass.

 Each hot spring has its own source, leading to unique properties and health benefits.
 Some are great for your skin, some good for circulation, and others suited for soothing sore muscles.
 The more hot springs you visit, the better you’ll understand and appreciate their differences.
 You might even become an onsen connoisseur!